top of page

 What to expect?

 Each 2-hour class session will consist of an initial meditation followed by a topic and exercises in mindfulness and self-compassion.
-At the end of each session, we suggest practices to do at home to learn mindfulness and self-compassion.
+At the end of each session, we will suggest practices to do at home to learn mindfulness and self-compassion.
 We recommend initially 20-30 minutes each day of home practice.
 If this is too much, start with 1-5 minutes per day and then increase gradually.
 Learning mindfulness and self-compassion is dose-dependent.
-The more you practice at home the more you will benefit.
+The more you practice at home, the more you will benefit.

 Give yourself the gift of your own friendship!